 Odlum Brown team members from branches throughout BC annually join together and fundraise for the CIBC Run for the Cure.
 In support of the Canadian Cancer Society, Odlum Brown team members have participated in the Run for the Cure for over 20 years.

-The Odlum Brown team has received the Corporate Spirit Award for Vancouver, awarded to the top corporate fundraising team, more than 10 times.
+The Odlum Brown team has received the Corporate Spirit Award for Vancouver, awarded to the top corporate fundraising team, 13 times.
 In 2019, Odlum Brown was humbled to receive the Corporate Team Spirit National Impact Award, the highest honour bestowed by the Canadian Cancer Society.
 This award recognizes a business that embodies the spirit of the Canadian Cancer Society and serves as a model for other teams across the country in terms of fundraising, community engagement and mission integration.
-In 2020, Odlum Brown was nominated by the Canadian Cancer Society for an Association of Fundraising Professionals’ Giving Hearts Award for Outstanding Corporation.
+In 2020, Odlum Brown was nominated by the Canadian Cancer Society and United Way BC and subsequently awarded the Association of Fundraising Professionals’ Giving Hearts Award for Outstanding Corporation.

 + Learn more about the CIBC Run for the Cure.